rust-lang/rust-forge/profile-queries.md

   trace's tree.
 (CSS class: `hit`).
 - Red boxes represent query misses.
 They consist of internal nodes in the trace's tree.
 (CSS class: `miss`).
-- Some red boxes are _nested within others_.
+- Some red boxes contain _nested boxes and dots_.
 This nesting structure reflects that some providers _depend on_ results from other providers, which consist of their nested children.
 	 - For example, the red box labeled as `typeck_tables_of` depends